Timeline - Former Libyan spy chief captured

 October 12 - Government fighters capture Gaddafi's son Mo'tassim after he tried to escape Sirte.

-October 13 - NTC forces say they have control of the whole of Sirte except neighborhood 'Number Two' where Gaddafi forces are surrounded.
+October 13 - NTC forces say they have control of the whole of Sirte except neighbourhood 'Number Two' where Gaddafi forces are surrounded.

 October 14 - Gunfights break out in Tripoli between Gaddafi supporters and NTC forces, the first sign of armed resistance to the new government.